 What We Don’t

-Within its own brand, the FreeLite is sandwiched in-between two other intriguing options: the MSR Hubba Hubba NX ($400) and Carbon Reflex 2 ($500).
-Stacked up against the popular Hubba Hubba NX, the FreeLite is significantly lighter by 13 ounces but has a far less durable floor fabric.
-As with the Copper Spur above, we prefer the convenience of the freestanding Hubba Hubba NX (see our in-depth review) but the extra pound may be sacrilege to weight-focused backpackers.
+Within the MSR lineup, the FreeLite is sandwiched between two other intriguing options: the Hubba Hubba 2 ($480) and Carbon Reflex 2 ($630).
+Stacked up against the popular Hubba Hubba (which was also updated for 2022), the FreeLite is a considerable 15 ounces lighter and ventilates better with more mesh in the tent body, but it uses a less durable floor fabric (15D vs. 20D), sacrifices an inch of headroom, and requires staking out at one end (the Hubba Hubba is fully freestanding).
+We personally prefer the convenience of the Hubba Hubba’s design (see our in-depth review here), but the extra ounces may be sacrilege to weight-focused backpackers.

-The 2-pound 3-ounce weight is an eye-catcher on the MSR Carbon Reflex 2, but it comes with notable sacrifices.
+Finally, the 2-pound-3-ounce MSR Carbon Reflex 2 is the lightest option of the bunch but comes with some notable sacrifices.
 For one, the tent is completely non-freestanding, so all corners need to be staked out.
-Also, the carbon fiber poles aren’t our favorite—they’re lighter but require extra care to keep from breaking.
-We think only true gram counters should spend up for the Carbon Reflex.
-In the end, the FreeLite accomplishes much of what it’s supposed to do: bridge the gap between the hardcore Carbon Reflex and roomy Hubba Hubba NX.
-If MSR is somehow able to bring its weight closer to 2.5 pounds, we think it’d be even more of a standout.
+In addition, the carbon fiber poles aren’t our favorite—they’re light but require extra care to keep from breaking—and peak height drops to a very low 34 inches.
+And given that the Carbon Reflex costs a whopping $630, we think only true gram counters should spend up for it.
+In the end, the FreeLite accomplishes much of what it’s supposed to do: bridge the gap between the more robust Hubba Hubba and more hardcore Carbon Reflex.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!